wbeardall/scheduler-tools/README.md

 `schedtools` programs pull cluster SSH information from your user-level SSH configuration file (`$HOME/.ssh/config`).
 We recommend setting up key-based authentication with the cluster for security, if the cluster allows public key authentication (see below).
 This will prevent the need to enter your password into any `schedtools` programs, and prevent `schedtools` from needing to store credentials itself.
-However, `schedtools` does have to store the password, it is stored in a config file to which only `root` has access, so it is as secure as storing SSH keys locally.
+However, if `schedtools` does have to store the password, it is stored in a config file to which only `root` has access, so it is as secure as storing SSH keys locally.

 Ensure that you've added *at least* the following information to your SSH config for the cluster you're interfacing with: